calculator001-del/alx-low_level_programming/0x00-hello_world/README.md

 5. This script is for c program tha prints proper grammer
 6. this script print sizeof
 6. this script is for generating assembly code
+7. this program is for printing the desired command